-The objectives of the Mathematical Sciences Department are to provide opportunities for students to develop functional competence in mathematics; an appreciation for the contributions of mathematics to science, engineering, business, economics, and the social sciences; and the power of critical thinking.
+The mission of the Mathematical Sciences Department are to provide opportunities for students to develop functional competence in mathematics; an appreciation for the contributions of mathematics to science, engineering, business, economics, and the social sciences; and the power of critical thinking.
 The Department strives to prepare students to pursue graduate study and for careers in teaching, government, and industry.

 The Department aims to provide the student with a course of study directed toward an understanding of mathematical theory and its relation to other fields of study.
 This study includes an emphasis on precision of definition, reasoning to precise conclusions, and an analysis and solution of problems using mathematical principles.

 Students who select a major in the Department must complete the general education program which is required of all students.
 Request more information

 Curriculum Options for Majors

 The requirements for a major in Mathematics are: Mathematics 191,192, 213, 214, 251, 252, 253, 313, 341, 351, 411, 451, and 498; One of 412, 452; Physics 201 and 202; and a minimum of six (6) hours selected from Mathematics courses numbered 300 or higher, excluding 403.
 With departmental approval, three hours may be submitted from Physics 311-312 and 404.